Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ### Snowflake Data Marketplace ###

-> **NOTE**: For this lab, we are going to use the `FINANCIAL__ECONOMIC_ESSENTIALS` database that has already been shared with your user account.
+> **NOTE**: For this lab, we are going to use the `FINANCE__ECONOMICS` database that has already been shared with your user account.
 However, the following are the step-by-step instructions to get the database from the marketplace should you need to.

 Make sure you're using the `ACCOUNTADMIN` role and, navigate to **Data Products** > **Marketplace**: